 The CDM methodology AM0034 is applicable to project activities aiming to install secondary N_2O abatement at a nitric acid plant.
-YARA Köping S3 consists of one ammonia burner feeding into one absorption tower and the off-gasses are emitted through one stack.
-The secondary N_2O catalyst system will be inserted into the ammonia reactor during a routine shut down; the abatement system is installed underneath the primary catalyst gauzes.
+YARA Köping S2 consists of three sets of two ammonia burners feeding into nine absorption columns.
+The off-gasses are emitted through one tail gas stack.
+The secondary N_2O catalyst system will be inserted into the ammonia reactors during a routine shut down; the abatement system is installed underneath the primary catalyst gauzes.
 This corresponds to the defined scope of the methodology.